 2. Joe Simpson and Simon Yates

 Together with Joe Simpson, Simon Yates climbed Siula Grande in 1985, via the hitherto unclimbed west face.
 On the descent, Simpson fell through a cornice, breaking his right leg and heel.
 To continue descending, Yates then used ropes to lower Simpson down the mountain in stages.
 While descending in the night in bad weather, Yates lowered Simpson over an unseen cliff edge, which meant that he was hanging over a deep crevasse with only Simpson’s hold on the rope to prevent him falling.
 To avoid being pulled off the mountain himself, Yates cut the rope.
 Simpson thus fell approximately 50 feet into the crevasse.
 He survived the fall, unbeknown to Yates, who assumed he must have been killed.
-Simpson managed to climb out of the crevasse and reached base camp two days later.
+Simpson managed to climb out of the crevasse and reached base camp four days later.

 Some mountaineers were very critical of Yates’ decision to cut the rope on his partner.
 Yates argued that he could not rely upon an army of people to help since they were cut off from the world on the mountain flank with a raging storm in progress.
 Despite this decision, his rescue attempt contributed significantly to saving Simpson’s life.
 Simpson has always vehemently defended Yates, saying he would have done it himself had the roles been reversed. (via Wikipedia)